 Waiting leaves the spirit on edge.

 I’ve been fantasizing about these places so long they’ve taken on a mystical echo.
 Names like Jakarta and Taipei have adopted the same dreamy ring as Hyrule or Narnia.
-Windows are closed, and at the hands of the pilot the cabin goes black.
-It’s 10am and they’ve turned off the world.
+Windows are closed.
+At the hands of the pilot the cabin goes black.
+It’s ?ten a.m. and they’ve turned off the world.

 Now we’re accelerating through the cloudscape, sailing towards freedom.
-We’re flying above the Pacific, past the body of the Yellow Sea, its water tinted warm by the sands of the Gobi Desert.
+Above the Pacific, past the body of the Yellow Sea, its water tinted warm by the sands of the Gobi Desert.
 Once again I’m sitting at the edge of myself, wondering what awaits, staring at a crumpled boarding pass as if contemplating the landscape of another planet.